Spring 2016-Fall 2017. Cyberpunk investigation point and click game. Developed by Good Morning Games.

 Good Morning Games: Andrew Chang, Kate Chaudoin, Adela Kapuscinska, Aidan Peck, Sofia Miren Syjuco, Joseph Yankel.
 With help from: Yuan Jiang, Yitong Li, Kathleen Ruan.

 Our group strove to create a dialogue-driven game that would combine investigation mechanics with in-game political stakes, intrigue and dissent.
 Thus, Hardwired pitches the players in a position of authority - a police officer brought onto a new case and immediately mired down in the aftermath of a prison escape.
-Quite understandably, cyberpunk was the ideal environment for us to explore dynamics of power, control, censorship and accessibility of information.
+Cyberpunk was the ideal environment for us to explore dynamics of power, control, censorship and accessibility of information.

 • To create a meaningful branching narrative.
 It was crucial to us to show that player dialogue decisions matter, and that following specific ideological threads is binding.